8th October, 2007

 2 Definitions.- In this Order, unless there is anything repugnant in the subject or context,

-4. Export of goods.-(1) Export of all goods shall be allowed except those specified in Schedule I. Export of goods specified in Schedule II to this Order shall be subject to the conditions given therein.
+4. Export of goods.-(1) Export of all goods shall be allowed except those specified in Schedule-I to this Order.
+Export of goods specified in Schedule II to this Order shall be subject to the conditions given therein.

 Provided that banned or restricted items shall not be allowed unless otherwise authorized;

-i) any goods trans-shipped at a port in Pakistan after having been manifested for such trans-shipment at the time of despatch from a port outside Pakistan;
+(b) Any goods trans-shipped at a port in Pakistan after having been manifested for such trans-shipment at the time of dispatch from a port outside Pakistan;

-(h) persons travelling outside Pakistan who may take with them as accompanied baggage, goods without any restriction of quantity, or any requirement of encashment certificates provided that such goods do not include items listed in Schedule I and that in respect of items of Schedule II, the prescribed conditions have been met.
+(f) Export of relief goods to any part of the world by the Cabinet Division (Relief Cell), Government of Pakistan; Bonafide baggage of persons traveling outside Pakistan; and Persons traveling outside Pakistan who may take with them as accompanied baggage, goods without any restriction of quantity, or any requirement of encashment certificates provided that such goods do not include items listed in Schedule I and that in respect of items of Schedule II, the prescribed conditions have been met.

-(3) Transit and Border Trade shall be allowed under the procedure prescribed therefor.
+(3) Transit and Border Trade shall be allowed under the procedure prescribed therefore.